tabuckner/tabuckner/README.md

 - A tenured Frontend and Web Technology nerd 🤓.
 - Passionate about Software Design System Architecture.
 - A compassionate and uplifting teammate and leader, with a proven track record of success.
-- A Long time Angular fanboy, and preacher of the Angular gospels.
+- A long time Angular fanboy, and preacher of the Angular gospels.

 <br />